klenwell/rails-code-challenge/README.markdown

 - Delegate processing to backend queues should upload files be too large for single request.
 - Restructure data?
   - The extra models and tables may be overkill if the data is going to be integrated with existing data by some secondary process.
-  - Denormalize products table further to preserve all order data with records (perhaps in a json field)?
   - Denormalization may also be warranted depending the size of data and performance demands on application.
 - Use a different data store?
 - Refactor data parser to be more tolerant or flexible, perhaps as its own class or library.